rio-si/Group6_SENG3010_mainRepo/README.md

 - nano Dockerfile (See File for Specifics)
   - The Dockerfile (Simply Named "Dockerfile"), is Located in the "group_six_csdashboard" Folder
   - "https://docs.docker.com/reference/dockerfile/" Used for Dockerfile Reference/Creation
-- docker build -t my_pg_container .
+- docker build -t group_six_csdashboard .
 - Work Suspended - Docker Container Creation/Finalisation is NOT complete
 - All Work is still WIP / TESTING [NOT FINAL PRODUCT]